- Phaser pedals are a staple of pedalboards worldwide.

-Using a phaser on a distorted riff for example will really emphasize the phased sound!
+For example, using a phaser on a distorted riff will emphasize the phased sound!

-Using a light amount with a slow rate can really add thickness and character to your solos, and whilst we love the extreme sounds Eddie Van Halen created in the 80s this can be a bit over the top in modern music.
+Using a light amount with a slow rate can add thickness and character to your solos, and while we love the extreme sounds Eddie Van Halen created in the 80s, this can be a bit over the top in modern music.

-Similarly using a small amount on a clean guitar riff can work wonders and really add more dimension to your playing.
-Particularly if your guitar parts are quite sparse then an increased rate can create some lush-sounding, watery effects that can make your playing warmer and more interesting.
+Similarly, using a small amount on a clean guitar riff can work wonders and add more dimension to your playing.
+If your guitar parts are pretty sparse, then an increased rate can create lush-sounding, watery effects that can make your playing warmer and more enjoyable.

 Listen to Pink Floyd’s Shine On You Crazy Diamond to hear how David Gilmour uses a simple, clean guitar intro with a little phaser added to create extra dimension.